merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 {:.warning}
 **Sad tip**.
 The anvi'o interactive interface does not have a CTRL-Z.

 We can see that these two clusters correspond to two genomes with very high completion and very low redundancy.
-As we show below, these genomes belong to the candidate phylum Gracilibacteria (formerly GN02), a member of the Candidate Phyla Radiation (CPR) [this completion estimation is an underestimation](http://merenlab.org/2016/04/17/predicting-CPR-Genomes/#distribution-of-bacterial-single-copy-genes-in-cpr).
+As we show below, these genomes belong to the candidate phylum Gracilibacteria (formerly GN02), a member of the Candidate Phyla Radiation (CPR), and hence [this completion estimation is an underestimation](http://merenlab.org/2016/04/17/predicting-CPR-Genomes/#distribution-of-bacterial-single-copy-genes-in-cpr).

 So here we are, we took just a few fairly easy steps and we have already improved these genomes A LOT!